High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Results and Discussion

 We next optimized ensemble samples by systematically tuning the oxygen implantation dose and annealing temperature.
 The corresponding PL intensities are shown in Fig.~\ref{Figure 4}a.
-Under 0.1~mW excitation, samples implanted with $1\times10^{13}$~cm$^{-2}$ oxygen ions and annealed at 900$^{\circ}$C for 0.5~h in vacuum exhibited PL intensities exceeding 1.7~Mcps—significantly higher than those in previously reported ensemble samples~\cite{falk2013polytype,wang2020optimization}.
-The estimated defect concentration is approximately $1\times10^{16}$~cm$^{-3}$\cite{abraham2021nanotesla,wang2020optimization}, which will help advance the development of quantum sensing technologies for high-pressure, magnetic field, and other applications\cite{wang2023magnetic,wang2020optimization,abraham2021nanotesla}.
-The silicon vacancies in the same samples were optimized in Supplementary Information~G.
+Under 0.1~mW excitation, samples implanted with $1\times10^{13}$~cm$^{-2}$ oxygen ions and annealed at 900$^{\circ}$C for 0.5~h in vacuum exhibited PL intensities exceeding 1.7~Mcps—significantly higher than those in previously reported ensemble samples~\cite{wang2020optimization}.
+The estimated defect concentration is approximately $1\times10^{16}$~cm$^{-3}$, which is promising for the development of quantum sensing technologies under extreme conditions, such as high-pressure magnetic-field detection~\cite{liu2022pressure}.
+The silicon vacancies in the same samples were optimized in Supplementary Information~I.

-We further found that the nitrogen concentration strongly affected the generation efficiency of the modified divacancies.
+We further found that the nitrogen concentration strongly affected the observable fluorescence of these oxygen-related modified divacancies.
 When the nitrogen concentration increased from below $1\times10^{14}$~cm$^{-3}$ to $1\times10^{19}$~cm$^{-3}$, the PL intensity at the optimal implantation dose and annealing temperature decreased by about a factor of ten.
-A detailed investigation of the role of nitrogen concentration is presented in Supplementary Information~H.
+This reduction may arise from decreased stability of the relevant emissive charge state in highly nitrogen-doped samples.
+A detailed investigation of the role of nitrogen concentration is presented in Supplementary Information J.

+Rabi oscillation measurements of PL5 centers (Fig.~\ref{Figure 4}b) revealed characteristic beating patterns, consistent with previous reports using substrate samples~\cite{koehl2011room}.
+To fit the PL5 Rabi oscillations, we employed a triple-cosine function with an exponential decay envelope: